 Call or email today to schedule your consultation.

-How Can an Overstay Visa Occur?
+How Can You Overstay Your Visa?

 You can see the time you must leave on an I-94 document that a U.S. border official creates when you are entering the country, and in most cases, the required time is available in an online database.
 However, sometimes unexpected situations can happen, and that is when visa owners face a visa overstay.